ChesterHub/Chester-tofu-fe-coding-challenge-main/README.md

 ## What went well while building this project?

-* The project was very unique, and I learned a lot about how Tofu’s product by working within the code.
+* The project was very unique, and I learned a lot about Tofu’s product by working within the code.
 * I’m proud that I was able to learn the code and most of how data is being passed and persisted just by debugging and testing.
 * I haven’t worked with iframes, especially within React, in a while and it was a good experience to figure things out in a short timeframe.
 * Just the feeling that I was able to complete the take home, despite not knowing much about the codebase before!

 ## What didn't go well and you would like to improve?
-* I could definitely organize some of the code to be easier for other engineers to digest.
-For example, types in their own files, maybe lifting functions higher up, can consider useReducer to handle state.
 * I added my own SetTimeout Debounce, only to later realize the app Lodash installed.
+* Originally I set up logic for onElementClick to directly update the css of that element within the iframe.
+I realized later that was not necessary, I could just update all styling when there is a change of state in selected components.
+If I spent more time designing with task 3 requirements, even during task1, I would have come to this solution faster.
 * Im not 100% but I think that removeListener is not needed on useEffect return function for the iframe, because when component unmounts the iframe should be gone.
+* * I could organize some of the code to be easier for other engineers to digest and maintain in the future.
+For example, types in their own files, maybe lifting functions higher up, can consider useReducer to handle state.

 ## Was there anything you learnt while working through this project?
 * Learned alot about the product of Tofu by going through this take home.
 Its a very cool feature!